Sleep Apnea and Mental Health: What I Didn’t See Coming

 The anxiety piece is something I don’t see discussed as often as the depression connection, but for me it was just as real.

 What’s actually happening during an apnea event is that your body goes into a brief stress response.
 Oxygen drops, cortisol spikes, heart rate goes up, you’re pulled toward wakefulness.
-That’s essentially a minor panic response, and if it happens repeatedly through the night, your nervous system spends hours in a state of low-level alarm.
+That’s essentially a minor panic response, and if it happens repeatedly through the night, your nervous system spends hours in a state of low level alarm.
 Over time, that chronic activation affects how you respond to stress during the day too.

-I also developed a bedtime anxiety that I suspect a lot of people with sleep apnea will recognise.
+I also developed a bedtime anxiety that I suspect a lot of people with sleep apnea will recognize.
 Lying awake worrying about whether I’d sleep well, which of course made it harder to fall asleep, which made the worry worse.
 The experience of not feeling rested regardless of how many hours I spent in bed created its own layer of anxiety around sleep itself.
 If you’re struggling with CPAP anxiety on top of this, that compounds things further.

 The broader point is that sleep apnea doesn’t just make you tired.
 It keeps your stress response activated in ways that affect how you feel, how you react, and how resilient you are in daily life.